-In a situation where a legal requirement to transfer Personal Data conflicts with the national laws of EEA Member States or other countries with legal requirements regarding cross-border data transfer, any relevant Personal Data transfer shall be authorised in advance by the Data Protection Officer.
+In a situation where a legal requirement to transfer Personal Data conflicts with the national laws of EEA Member States or other countries with legal requirements regarding cross-border data transfer, any relevant Personal Data transfer shall be authorized in advance by the Data Protection Officer.
 Where appropriate, guidance shall be requested from the AEPD or other competent public authority.

-In a situation where there is a conflict between an applicable local law and the BCRs, TD staff must consult with the Data Protection Officer.
+In a situation where there is a conflict between an applicable local law and the BCRs, TDCX staff must consult with the Data Protection Officer.
 Appropriate legal advice from local counsel shall be obtained.
 Where appropriate, guidance shall be requested from the AEPD or other competent public authority.

 Where local law, including the GDPR and other EU legislation, requires a higher level of protection for Personal Data it will take precedence over the BCRs.

-Through the Data Protection Officer, who shall conduct an investigation of the complaint and where necessary and advise TD regarding appropriate compliance measures, monitoring such steps until their completion.
+Through the Data Protection Officer, who shall conduct an investigation of the complaint and where necessary and advise TDCX regarding appropriate compliance measures, monitoring such steps until their completion.
 The Data Protection Officer shall consult with the AEPD if appropriate on the measures to be taken.

 Complaints shall only be admissible if the complainant has followed the procedure set out in the BCRs.
-Any complaints of an individual concerning any right the individual may have under the BCRs shall be addressed to TD only and shall exclusively be brought before the AEPD (except in case of jurisdiction of a Data Protection Authority of one of the EEA countries) or the competent court in Spain.
+Any complaints of an individual concerning any right the individual may have under the BCRs shall be addressed to TDCX only and shall exclusively be brought before the AEPD (except in case of jurisdiction of a Data Protection Authority of one of the EEA countries) or the competent court in Spain.

 Under the BCRs, Data Subjects or other natural persons shall only be entitled to remedies available to them under applicable law, which shall include the right to damages.
-However, TD shall be liable only for direct damages (which excludes, without limitation, lost profits or revenue, and lost turnover) suffered by an individual resulting from a violation of the BCRs].
+However, TDCX shall be liable only for direct damages (which excludes, without limitation, lost profits or revenue, and lost turnover) suffered by an individual resulting from a violation of the BCRs].

-TD entities and Staff shall comply with the BCRs:
+20.1 TDCX entities and Staff shall comply with the BCRs:

-The BCRs are binding obligations and failure to follow them may result in employee disciplinary action, including termination and other penalties as provided by law.
+(a) The BCRs are binding obligations and failure to follow them may result in employee disciplinary action, including termination and other penalties as provided by law.

 The BCR member that has accepted liability will also have the burden of proof to demonstrate that the BCR member outside the EU is not liable for any violation of the rules which has resulted in the Data Subject claiming damages.
 If the BCR member that has accepted liability can prove that the BCR member outside the EU is not responsible for the event giving rise to the damage, it may discharge itself from any responsibility